b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

 In `translateEng2polVer2` I used so called default value for an argument (`someDict::Dict{String, String} = engPolDict`).
 This means that if the function is provided without the second argument then `engPolDict` will be used as its second argument.
 If I defined the function as `translateEng2polVer2(engWord::String, someDict::Dict{String, String})` then while running the function I would have to write `(translateEng2polVer2("three", engPolDict), translateEng2polVer2("twelve", engPolDict))`.
-Of course, I may to prefer to use some other English-Polish dictionary (perhaps the one found on the internet) like so `translateEng2polVer2("three", betterEngPolDict)` instead of using the default `engPolDict` we got here.
+Of course, I may prefer to use some other English-Polish dictionary (perhaps the one found on the internet) like so `translateEng2polVer2("three", betterEngPolDict)` instead of using the default `engPolDict` we got here.

 OK, enough of that.
 If you want to know more about conditional evaluation check [this part of Julia docs](https://docs.julialang.org/en/v1/manual/control-flow/#man-conditional-evaluation).

 ## Repetition {#sec:julia_language_repetition}

-Julia, and computers in general, are good at doing boring, repetitive tasks for us without a word of complaint.
+Julia, and computers in general, are good at doing boring, repetitive tasks for us without a word of complaint (and they do it much faster than we do).
 Let's see some constructs that help us with it.

 ### For loops {#sec:julia_language_for_loops}